Good Hotel Guide Review

 59. 1 suitable for disabled.

-lift, lounge bar, study, family lounge, adult lounge, restaurant, games room (snooker, table tennis), free Wi-Fi, in-room TV (Freeview), indoor swimming pool, beauty salon, 15-acre grounds (lawns, sun terrace, tennis, putting green), most public rooms wheelchair accessible.
+lift, lounge bar, study, family lounge, adult lounge, restaurant, games room (snooker, table tennis, pool table), in-room TV (Freeview), indoor swimming pool, beauty salon, 15-acre grounds (tennis, putting green, children’s playground), EV charging, most public rooms wheelchair accessible, adapted toilet.

 all ages welcomed, cots free, under-5s free, 5-11 £35, 12-16 £65 (includes breakfast and dinner) when sharing a room.

 allowed in some bedrooms and public rooms (£15 per dog per night), library.